isaacroberts/Speech-to-Midi/README.md

 ---

-I developed it to see if there were any immediately recognizable patterns in peoples' voice pitches.
-I noticed a few minor patterns like people repeatedly ending sentences on the same note but it was too chaotic for me to pursue further at this point.
+I started this project to see if there was any truth to the old saying that music is a conversation.
+After converting the pitch bins to MIDI data I found that regular speech is too unemotive and too frequently interrupted while most music is highly emotive and highly continuous.
-For future development I would like to turn recorded speech into MIDI data and run it on a machine learning model to see how it compares to music.
+For future development I would like to find a data set of background speech and compare it to background music (such as trance or classical).